 Today, most VPN services have traded this freemium model for the money-back guarantee model.
 What this means is that you have to pay up front for the service, but you have 30 days to get a full refund if you’re not satisfied.

-Good examples of this would be ExpressVPN, Surfshark VPN or NordVPN, each of which guarantee a full refund, no questions asked, within 30 days.
+Good examples of this would be Surfshark VPN or NordVPN, each of which guarantee a full refund, no questions asked, within 30 days.
 I’ll go into more detail about these below.

 Provided that you have properly evaluated the product, a freemium VPN like Tunnelbear is fine to use.
 You’re more likely to find a money-back guarantee, however if you’re absolutely opposed to paying money up front, here are the free VPNs I recommend that operate on a freemium model.